PDF version of Glossary (PDF)

 Percentage-of-contribution formulas.
 Benefits are based on employer and, occasionally, employee contributions.
 Benefits equal a percentage of total contributions.

 Cash balance plans.
-Benefits are computed as a percentage of each employee’s account balance.
-Employers specify a contribution, and a rate of interest on that contribution, which will provide a set amount at retirement, generally as a lump sum.
+Benefits are computed as a percentage of each employee's account balance.
+Employers specify a contribution, and a rate of interest on that contribution, that will provide a set amount at retirement, generally as a lump sum.

 Pension equity plans.
 For each year of work, employees are credited with a percentage applied to their final average earnings.
 Benefits are generally disbursed as a lump sum.

 Frozen retirement plans are benefit plans that typically are closed to new enrollees and that may limit future benefit accruals for some or all active plan participants.
 These plans may be of different types.
 Some may no longer allow participants to accrue additional benefits.
-Others may change the plan’s prospective benefit formula in such a way as to limit future benefit accruals.
-Still others may use a prospective benefit formula to limit or cease accruals of benefits for some of the active participants.
+Others may change the plan's prospective benefit formula in such a way as to limit future benefit accruals.
+Other may use a prospective benefit formula to limit or cease accruals of benefits for some of the active participants.

 Normal retirement is the age at which plan participants may retire and receive all accrued benefits.

-Early retirement is the age (or a combination of age and length of service) at which plan participants may retire and receive all accrued benefits, minus a reduction for the number of years by which their retirement age precedes their normal retirement age.
+Early retirement is the age (or a combination of age and service) at which plan participants may retire and receive all accrued benefits, minus a reduction for the number of years by which their retirement age precedes their normal retirement age.

 Payments from defined benefit plans may be in the form of a straight life annuity, a joint-and-survivor annuity, a percentage of the unreduced accrued benefit, or a lump sum.